Freskoko/INF161_H23/project/INF161report.md

 - GOOGLE DOCS

-- Update part talking about different models

-### WEBSITE

-SO JUST MOVE EVERYTHING OVER AND WE ARE GOOD!!

 ### CODE

-- mkdirs

 - cleanup files that may not be used

 - cleanup

 - conda and lock file

-- put into one giant python file

-- change log to print

 # Report for INF161 cycle traffic project